1.d) Astronomy and other phenomena in outer space

 Global Astrophysics and gravitational lensing without mass

-Of course, if we are going to speculate, the most probable cause for gravitational lensing could be merely the result of variations in the longitudinal tension of the Global Aether, changes in its spatial configuration at a large scale, or even phenomena of drag of light due to displacements of luminiferous aether –gravitational field.
+Of course, if we are going to speculate, the most probable cause for gravitational lensing could be merely the result of variations in the longitudinal tension of the Global Aether, changes in its spatial configuration at a large scale, or even phenomena of drag of light due to displacements of LUM Aether (Luminiferous, universal, and mobile) –gravitational field.

-Surely luminiferous aether is not only gravity field –tension of longitudinal curvature of the Global Aether– but also the longitudinal tension itself.
+Surely LUM Aether (Luminiferous, universal, and mobile) is not only gravity field –tension of longitudinal curvature of the Global Aether– but also the longitudinal tension itself.

 Following those mechanisms, dark energy will appear in regions where there is a significant concentration of stars, in other words, in the galaxies.